Hugh Tyrrel: Invasion of Ireland

-Despite their earlier friendship Tyrrel and de Lacy quarrelled in 1185: de Lacy accused Tyrrel of despoiling the monastery of Armagh and carrying away its valuables.
+Despite their earlier friendship, Tyrrel and de Lacy quarrelled in 1185: de Lacy accused Tyrrel of despoiling the monastery of Armagh and carrying away its valuables.
 Elrington Ball considers the accusation to be most unlikely, noting that Tyrrel was renowned as a benefactor, not a despoiler, of religious houses.
 In particular, he made a substantial grant of lands in present-day Phoenix Park to the Order of St. John of Jerusalem, whose Irish house was at Kilmainham.

 Third crusade

-Though described in 1173 as "old Hugh Tyrrel" he was clearly not too old to participate in the Third Crusade, where he was known, for no clear reason, as "the Grecian knight,” and was present at the Siege of Acre in 1189-1191.
+Though described in 1173 as "old Hugh Tyrrel" he was clearly not too old to participate in the Third Crusade, where he was known, for no clear reason, as "the Grecian knight,” and was present at the Siege of Acre in 1189–1191.
 He died at Selincourt in Picardy in 1199.

-He married firstly Isabel de Vignacourt and secondly Marie de Sennarpont.
+Tyrrel married first Isabel de Vignacourt and second Marie de Sennarpont.
 He had issue by both marriages, including Richard, second baron of Castleknock.